vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 kubectl -n kubeprod logs $(kubectl -n kubeprod get pods -l name=external-dns -o name)
 ```

-If you are unable to determine the cause of the error, create a support request describing your environment and remember to attach the output of the last two commands to the support request.
+If you are unable to determine the cause of the error, [create a support request](https://github.com/bitnami/kube-prod-runtime/issues/new) describing your environment and remember to attach the output of the last two commands to the support request.

 ### ExternalDNS is not updating DNS zone records

 The DNS host records (__A__) can be listed using the following command:

-On Google cloud:
+On Google Cloud Platform:

 ```bash
 gcloud dns record-sets list --zone $(gcloud dns managed-zones list --filter dnsName:${BKPR_DNS_ZONE} --format='value(name)') --filter type=A
 ```

-On Azure cloud:
+On Microsoft Azure:

 ```bash
 az network dns record-set list --resource-group ${AZURE_RESOURCE_GROUP} --zone-name ${BKPR_DNS_ZONE} --query "[?arecords!=null]" --output table